 Trazodone and Ambien are two medications approved by the U.S. Food and Drug Administration (FDA).
 Both medicines are used to help people fall asleep.
 Although both medications are used for sleep, they have many differences.

 Taking Ambien and Trazodone together might increase the side effects, such as difficulty concentrating, dizziness, drowsiness, and confusion.
-Trazodone can help prolong sleep, while Ambien helps with initial Insomnia.
+Trazodone can help prolong the sleep, while Ambien helps with initial Insomnia.
 Some people, especially older people, may also experience impaired judgment, thinking, and motor coordination.

 Dosage consideration of Trazodone and Ambien